Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 The same vulnerabilities appear in breach after breach.
 Attackers don’t need zero-days when basic security failures keep working.

 Stolen credentials cause more breaches than any other vector.
-The Verizon 2025 DBIR found that 88% of breaches involved stolen or weak credentials.
+The Verizon 2025 DBIR found 88% of breaches involved stolen or weak credentials.
 Attackers get passwords from phishing and infostealer malware.
 Third-party breaches expose them too.
 When employees reuse passwords across services, one breach leads to many more.

 Unpatched vulnerabilities gave attackers entry in some of the biggest breaches on record.
 The Equifax breach exploited a known Apache Struts vulnerability that had a patch available for two months.
 WannaCry ransomware spread through a Windows vulnerability Microsoft had patched 59 days earlier.